paylogic/developer.paylogic.com/content/articles/settei.rst

 Example Usage
 #############

-:code:`settei` package is easy on its use.
+:code:`settei` package can be configured and used in a series of simple steps.

+1. Define groups and environments in ``setup.py`` of package.
+2. For each environment (e.g. default_settings), define the function to be used as an entry point.
+3. Implement this function in the environment files (e.g. default_settings.py), which should create and return a new instance of :code:`Config` with configuration settings for this environment.
+4. Use the :code:`get_config` function in the rest of the package to read configuration settings for specific applications and environments.

 The best way to explain how :code:`settei` can be used is through examples.
-At first, we need to define groups and environments.
-Then, we can create settings for each defined environment and use them accordingly in the rest of the application.
+The rest of this section goes into more detail for each of the aforementioned steps.

 Define groups and environments
 ==============================